cyberconcepts/cybertools/plugin/README.txt

   >>> modules['cybertools.plugin.testing.mod1'].timeStamp -= 2
   >>> os.remove(os.path.join(basePath, 'mod1.pyc'))

-When we now try to call the new function, the module will not be reloaded automatically.
+When we try to call the new function, the module will not be reloaded automatically.

   >>> mod1.another()